 Downing Scholars Programme

 Interested in the History of Art?
 Want to learn more about contemporary Japanese culture?
 Eager to delve into some Latin American literature?
-Our taster lecture series will delve into subjects both unfamiliar and familiar, released once a month.
-Filmed by our Downing Fellows, these pre-recorded lectures will provide a snapshot of Undergraduate Study at Cambridge.
+Our taster lecture series will delve into subjects both unfamiliar and familiar, released once a month and filmed by Downing academics.
 Scholars will be challenged with new ideas, concepts and theories to foster academic exploration beyond their school textbooks.

-Following the release of each lecture, scholars will be tasked with completing a low-intensity activity to ‘power-up’ their learning.
-Activities will range from script-writing to poster-making, and intend to nurture skills in independent research, creativity and analytical writing.
-These tasks are not assessed, but are an opportunity for scholars to explore their interests and apply their knowledge to focused activities.
+Curiosity doesn’t stop at the lecture.
+Scholars develop their curiosity further by completing an activity to ‘power-up’ their learning.
+Activities range from script-writing to poster-making, and intend to nurture skills in independent research, creativity and analytical writing.
+These tasks are not assessed but are an opportunity for scholars to explore their interests and apply their knowledge to focused activities.
+Self-reflection is a cornerstone to the Downing Scholars Programme, to support scholars in honing their critical thinking, metacognitive skills and pursuing their academic interests at a deeper level.

 Take a look at our upcoming lecture series